FX-Wizard/blog/content/posts/deadline-linux-server.md

 ## Downloading software

+This section explains how to download Deadline and MongoDB.

 #### MongoDB

 Deadline uses Mongodb for its database.
 As of writing Deadline needs version 4.4.x of Mongodb.

-The installer can automatically download MongoDB for supported OS like Ubuntu 20.04, so this step may not be necessary.
-However for unsupported OS you need to manually download MongoDB and supply it to the installer.
+The installer can automatically download MongoDB for supported OS like Ubuntu 20.04, if that's what you're using [skip to the next step](/posts/deadline-linux-server/#deadline).
+If your OS is unsupported you need to manually download MongoDB and enter the path to where you downloaded it into the installer.

 MongoDB downloads page can be found [here](https://www.mongodb.com/try/download/community).
 The Deadline repository installer wants the tarball package